Velocifire Mechanical Keyboard

 Verdict: This is another fantastic entry-level mechanical keyboard.
 You can get your feet wet without dropping a ton of cash, and you'll soon be hooked thanks to the sleek design and solid construction of the KG011.

-- ILLUMINATED KEYBOARD; Blue LED backlit mechanical gaming keyboard, the lighted keyboard comes with Double-shot injection molded White keycaps offering crystal clear uniform backlighting and lettering that doesn't scratch off.
+- ILLUMINATED KEYBOARD & ANTI GHOSTING; SINGLE Blue LED backlit mechanical keyboard, the back lighted keyboard comes with Double-shot injection molded keycaps offering crystal clear uniform backlighting and lettering that doesn't scratch off.
+Multiple lighting effects, breathing modes and user adjustable brightness levels.
+ALL 104 keys are conflict free (n-Key Rollover) for ultimate Typing experience

 4. Rosewill RK-9000V2 RE